 The Pretrial Fairness Act was signed into law on February 22, 2021 as part of the omnibus Safety, Accountability, Fairness and Equity-Today (SAFE-T) Act, Public Act 101-0652.

-The Pretrial Fairness Act will completely end the use of money bond and transform Illinois’ pretrial decision-making process when it takes full effect in January 2023.
-Some parts of the Pretrial Fairness Act dealing exclusively with home detention and electronic monitoring are already in effect.
+The Pretrial Fairness Act ended the use of money bond and transformed Illinois’ pretrial decision-making process when it took full effect in September 2023.

 We have compiled the below resources to help attorneys navigate these changes to the legal system.
 If you have questions about the materials or have ideas for other resources we could provide, please email us at info@endmoneybond.org.

-Know Your Rights: What Will Happen When Illinois Ends Money Bond?
+Know Your Rights: What Happens Now That Illinois Has Ended Money Bond?

-Illinois will end money bond and overhaul the state’s pretrial reform system on September 18, 2023.
-This guide will help ensure you know your rights when the law goes into effect.
+Illinois ended money bond and overhauled the state’s pretrial reform system on September 18, 2023.
+This guide will help ensure you know your rights now that the law is in effect.

 Seven Essential Elements of the Pretrial Fairness Act (One-page Fact Sheet)